-The Annual Report and Audited Financial Statements as of 31 December 2019 as approved by the Board of Directors on 26 March 2020 and the First Quarter Financial Statements as of 31 March 2020 as endorsed by the Board Audit and Risk Oversight Committee on 07 May 2020 are attached to this Definitive Information Statement for alternative mode of distribution on 25 May 2020.
+The Annual Report and Audited Financial Statements as of 31 December 2020 as approved by the Board of Directors on 25 March 2021 and endorsed by the Board Audit and Risk Oversight Committee on 23 March 2021 are attached to this Definitive Information Statement for alternative mode of distribution on 15 April 2021, as circumstances permit.

-Upon written request of the stockholders, the Corporation undertakes to furnish said stockholder with a copy of SEC Form 17-A and 17-Q free of charge except for exhibit attached thereto which shall be charged at cost, subject to the lifting of the enhanced community quarantine.
-Any written request for a copy of SEC Form 17-A and 17-Q shall be addressed to the following:
+Upon written request of stockholders, the Corporation undertakes to furnish requestorstockholder with a copy of SEC Form 17-A free of charge except for exhibit attached thereto which shall be charged at cost, subject to the status of community quarantine.
+Any written request for a copy of SEC Form 17-A shall be addressed to the following: